nelsonalexandrino/yami/README.md

 # yami

-A App that represent the N&&N vision of how a personal finance App should work
+A App that represent the N&N vision of how a personal finance App should work

 ## Getting Started